rdkcentral/Lightning-ui/docs/CollectionWrapper/index.md

 ```

 ## Scrolling
-The scrolling functionality is always in place, and main purpose of it is to always keep the current Item with the boundaries of the Collection Wrapper or at a specific anchor.
+The scrolling functionality is always in active by default, and main purpose of it is to always keep the current Item within the boundaries of the Collection Wrapper or anchored to a specific position.

 ### Boundaries
 The boundaries we are using here depends on the `direction` that has been set earlier which by default is `row`.
 If the direction is `row` the main boundary will be the width, if the width has not been applied it will use `1920` as a fallback value.
 When the direction is `column` the main boundary will be the height, if there is no height, `1080` will be used as a fallback value.